 us-east-1region on August 30, 2015).

 The following example shows the derived signing key that results from this sequence of HMAC hash operations.
-This shows the integer representation of each byte in the binary derived signing key.
+This shows the hexadecimal representation of each byte in the binary signing key.

 Example signing key